tastytrade vs. Schwab for Options Trading: Which Is Better?

 For wheel strategy execution specifically, tastytrade is faster and more intuitive.
 For complex analysis and charting, thinkorswim is more capable.
 Your preference depends on whether you value speed and simplicity or depth and customization.

-Getting approved to trade options at the level you need can be surprisingly frustrating, and the experience differs between brokers.
+Getting approved to trade options at the level you need can be surprisingly frustrating.

 tastytrade is known for a straightforward approval process.
 The platform is built for options traders, so the approval framework reflects that.
 Most applicants with reasonable account sizes and basic experience get approved for Level 2 or 3 (covered calls, cash-secured puts, and spreads) without difficulty.
 The process is typically completed within one business day.